sipcapture/cacheep/README.md

 # LRU-CACHE + ENUM DNS Server + API

-This App exposes [LRU-CACHE](https://www.npmjs.com/package/lru-cache) via a simple Express REST API.<br>
+This App exposes [LRU-CACHE](https://www.npmjs.com/package/lru-cache) via a simple Express REST API,<br>
+happily accepting and managing simple key/values pairs or full JSON objects with custom expiration.<br>
-Data is used to manage a real-time blacklist _(or anything, really)_ feeding an ENUM/DNS server.
+Data can be used to manage a real-time blacklist _(or anything, really)_ feeding an ENUM/DNS server and more.

 ### Usage
 ```